Parimatch1/SV-Guides-Revamped/Fugitive Recovery Protocol Guide.md

 # **Extra Information**
 ### **Extra Session Information**
 * You must have at least 10 attendees to begin/lock your fugitive recovery protocol.
-* You can have between 0-8 Hardest Workers (Passers) per fugitive recovery protocol.
+* You can have between 0-4 Hardest Workers (Passers) per fugitive recovery protocol.
-* Fugitive Recovery Protocol should last between 20-40 minutes.
+* Fugitive Recovery Protocols should last between 30-50 minutes.
+The hunting (recovery) part should last between 20-30 minutes.
-* Non-Complete fugitive recovery protocol will not count towards quota/activity.
+* Non-Complete fugitive recovery protocols will not count towards quota/activity.
 * The host is expected to assume any responsibilities labeled "Supervisor" if they do not have one.
 * Fugitive Recovery Protocols have a 48-hour cooldown.
-Only 4 can be hosted per week.
+Only 3 can be hosted per week.
+* Hosts are permitted to host the session in a private server.

 ### **Extra Session Authority Information**
 * The host, co-host(s), and supervisor have strike permissions.